 • Problems related to gender identity (transgender) and sexual desire

-In addition to direct clinical work, she has a background in applied ethics through her studies at the Oxford Uehiro Centre for Practical Ethics at Oxford University.
-She has an interest in supporting rational ethical reflection and dialogue on bioethical and clinical dilemmas and controversies.
-She offers consultancy to clinicians and institutions on ethical matters.
+In addition to direct clinical work, I have a background in applied ethics through my studies at the Oxford Uehiro Centre for Practical Ethics at Oxford University.
+I have an interest in supporting rational ethical reflection and dialogue on bioethical and clinical dilemmas and controversies.
+I offer consultancy to clinicians and institutions on ethical matters.